lukebemishprojects/DocPatcher/README.md

 and collects any missed patches in the specified directory.
 The other main tasks are `docPatcherApplyPatchesGeneratePatches`, which generates patches by comparing the modified and clean sources, overwriting any existing patches, and `docPatcherApplyOutputApplyPatches`, which uses the clean source and the patches to create a generated modified source.
-The names of these tasks will be based on the names provided for the various `clean`, `modified`, `patches`, and `output` properties, and the directories and source sets used by these tasks can be convigured independently by using the relevant properties in the `DiffSettings` DSL.
+The names of these tasks will be based on the names provided for the various `clean`, `modified`, `patches`, and `output` properties, and the directories and source sets used by these tasks can be configured independently by using the relevant properties in the `DiffSettings` DSL.

 An example of a full configuration can be found in the `test` folder.